Nick Simmons: Career

 Simmons is a member of the Screen Actors Guild and is most notable as part of the cast of A&E reality television series Gene Simmons Family Jewels from 2006 to 2012.
 He has also performed voice-over work on Cartoon Network's Robot Chicken.

 He branched out into writing, most notably for comic books.
 He contributed a story for the comic book anthology Gene Simmons House of Horrors, the first issue of which was released in July 2007.
-At the San Diego Comic-Con International in July 2009, Radical Comics presented a special preview edition of Simmons's own comic book, Incarnate, from the Simmons Comics Group.
+At San Diego Comic-Con in July 2009, Radical Comics presented a special preview edition of Simmons's own comic book, Incarnate, from the Simmons Comics Group.
 It was released August 1, 2009.

 In February 2010, accusations arose that Simmons had plagiarized character designs, fight scenes, plot segments, dialogue, poses, and expressions from both professional and amateur artists, from several published manga, the most notable being Bleach, and from art communities such as DeviantArt.
 Simmons responded to the accusations by stating that he intended the similarities between the two works as an homage:Like most artists I am inspired by work I admire.
 There are certain similarities between some of my work and the work of others.
 This was simply meant as an homage to artists I respect, and I definitely want to apologize to any manga fans or fellow Manga artists who feel I went to (sic) far.
 My inspirations reflect the fact that certain fundamental imagery is common to all manga.
 Evelyn Dubocq, Senior Director of Public Relations at Viz Media, the American publisher of Bleach, stated, "We appreciate all our fans bringing this matter to our attention, and we are currently investigating this issue".
 On February 25, 2010, the publisher of Incarnate, Radical Comics, announced on its official blog that it would be halting distribution and production of Incarnate until the matter was resolved between all concerned parties.
 Production of Incarnate never resumed.

 Simmons contributed vocals to "Hand of The King", a song from former Kiss guitarist Bruce Kulick's 2010 solo album BK3.

 In 2017, Simmons worked as a writer for The Huffington Post.
-He appeared on the Thursday, March 9, 2017 episode of the Comedy Central television show @Midnight.
+He appeared on the Thursday, March 9, 2017, episode of the Comedy Central television show @Midnight.

+In November 2025, Simmons and Evan Stanley son of Paul Stanley, announced their new musical duo Stanley Simmons and their debut single.